codex-academy/Node-Tutorial/NodeSetup.md

 * Now run it using `nodejs hello.js`
 * What happens?

-So what just happened?
+So what happened?
 You liberated your JavaScript knowledge from the command line.

 Now prove this to yourself and write some JavaScript that uses:

 * an `if` statement
 * a `for` loop
-* a simple function
+* a small function
 * what else you need to get comfortable

 If you can, create about 5 different JavaScript (.js) files to get more comfortable with JavaScript on the command line.